-2.15 EQUAL OPPORTUNITY CELL
+2.15 EQUAL OPPORTUNITY CELL AND ENABLING UNIT

 St. Stephen's College is committed to provide enabling environment to all students with special needs and those from deprived backgrounds.
 A significant number of our students hail from the SC/ST background or are persons with disabilities.
-They are entitled to services provided by the
+They are entitled to services provided by the Equal Opportunity Cell and Enabling Unit.

-Equal Opportunity Cell.
 The ground floor of the college main building and its rest rooms are wheel chair accessible, and every kind of care is taken that all classes of orthopedically challenged students are held in accessible areas.
-The College library has specialized equipments like

-Jaws-enabled computers and Zoom-Ex, and a large collection of e-books for visually challenged students.
+The Enabling Unit has specialized equipments like Jaws-enabled computers and Zoom-Ex.
+College Library has a large collection of e-books for visually challenged students.
 These students can also issue out MP3 and Angel recording devices.
 These facilities are constantly updated and upgraded as the college attaches special significance to the participation of the visually challenged in its total life.
 The student volunteers of college Social Service League provide regular reading and examination writer services.
 The SSL also organizes Drishtikon, an inter-college cultural festival for these students.
 For the past four years the EOC has been organizing weekend treks for visually challenged students to help them experience outdoor adventure.
-This year students went on a hike in the Solang valley in Himachal Pradesh.